 It is critical to understand that it’s not the smartwatch actually monitoring your glucose levels.
 Rather, for most of the technology currently available, the watch simply acts as a conduit receiving the data from your CGM sensor/transmitter via a smartphone app.

-We can credit San Diego-based CGM market leader Dexcom with pioneering the ability to view glucose data on a smartwatch.
-The company first enabled limited Apple Watch connectivity in April 2015, and later expanded that for all personal use of its G5 model in March 2016 and the G6 model once launched in 2018.
+We can credit San Diego, California-based CGM market leader Dexcom with pioneering the ability to view glucose data on a smartwatch.
+The company first enabled limited Apple Watch connectivity in April 2015, and later expanded that with its G5 model in March 2016, and the more advanced G6 model launched in 2018.

 Now, the Dexcom G6 mobile app is compatible with both Apple and Android watches with various watch faces.
 It displays your current glucose number and arrow trend, as well as graphs for 1-, 3-, 6-, and 24-hour periods.